 There he was, a 93-year-old man, stating what I heard before countless times.
 But there was something different about this time.
 To see someone who had lived a full life, standing before me and embracing the awareness of human limitations?

 Now, of course, we’re all perfect just as we are.
 That’s one of the messages of the spiritual path.

 But we’re still human beings on the spiritual path.
 Human beings who make mistakes, who mess up from time to time.
 Human beings who do things we wish we hadn’t done and say things we wish we hadn’t said.

 Something about Russ Nelson’s articulation of this fact allowed me to relax.

 It allowed me to be a little gentler with myself.
 It allowed me to embrace his wisdom and claim it as my own.

-I left Toastmasters about a year ago, and while I truly value my experience there, I don’t remember much of what was said in the meetings.
+I left Toastmasters after a year, and while I truly value my experience there, I don’t remember much of what was said in the meetings.
 In fact, I only remember one thing.

 One perfect thing.

-I wrote to the current president of Toastmasters to find out how Russ Nelson is doing these days.
+While writing this post, I reached out to the current president of Toastmasters to find out how Russ Nelson is doing .
 Turns out he now has aphasia, a brain disorder that prevents him from understanding words.
 He’s currently living near San Francisco with his son.
 Unfortunately, I wasn’t able to reach him or get a photo.

 But I’ll never forget him.